skycoin/skywire-testnet/integration/InteractiveEnvironments.md

 Examine windows,  in case of failed service - restart it (E.g. `KeyUp`-`Enter`)

 Problem still exists in proxy test environment:
-  - VisorC cannot start `SSH-client` when VisorA is still starting `SSH`
+  - NodeC cannot start `SSH-client` when NodeA is still starting `SSH`

 ### Tmux for new users